Leryk1981/mova-4.0.0/docs/SPEC_MOVA_4.1.1_PLAN.md

 - Text/UI layer: doc updated to 4.1.1, headings bumped; channel separation clarified.
 - Layers/namespaces: rules refreshed for 4.1.1; Smartlink and other domains scoped to skills layer.
 - Core catalog and security schemas now explicitly aligned with global.security_catalog_v1 and the red-core inventory (examples included in this slice).
+- Operator frame: formalised as a 4.1.1 doc; constitution, episodes, and security docs now reference it as the auditing lens.

 ## Current Red Core Inventory (4.1.0 snapshot)